OB52C:

 Synergistic Effects of Combined Viral and Protistan Predation on Marine Cyanobacterium Synechococcus Physiology (651595)

-Sheri Floge, Wake Forest University, Winston-Salem, NC, United States, Cristina Howard-Varona, Ohio State University Main Campus, Microbiology, Columbus, OH, United States, Simon Roux, Joint Genome Institute, Environmental Genomics, Walnut Creek, CA, United States, Benjamin Bowen, Lawrence Berkeley National Laboratory, Joint Genome Institute, Berkeley, United States, Rebecca Lau, Lawrence Berkeley National Lab, Berkeley, CA, United States, Sarah M Schwenck, Scripps Institution of Oceanography, La Jolla, CA, United States, Samuel Schwartz, Wake Forest University, Biochemistry and Molecular Biology, Winston-Salem, NC, United States, Tanja Woyke, DOE Joint Genome Institute, Walnut Creek, CA, United States, Trent Northen, Lawrence Berkeley National Laboratory, Berkeley, United States and Matthew B Sullivan, Ohio State University Main Campus, Microbiology, Columbus, United States
+Sheri Floge, Wake Forest University, Winston-Salem, NC, United States, Cristina Howard-Varona, Ohio State University Main Campus, Microbiology, Columbus, OH, United States, Simon Roux, Joint Genome Institute, Environmental Genomics, Walnut Creek, CA, United States, Benjamin Bowen, Lawrence Berkeley National Laboratory, Joint Genome Institute, Berkeley, United States, Rebecca Lau, Lawrence Berkeley National Lab, Berkeley, CA, United States, Sarah M Schwenck, Scripps Institution of Oceanography, La Jolla, CA, United States, Samuel Schwartz, Wake Forest University, Biochemistry and Molecular Biology, Winston-Salem, NC, United States, Tanja Woyke, DOE Joint Genome Institute, Walnut Creek, CA, United States, Trent Northen, Lawrence Berkeley National Laboratory, Berkeley, United States and Matthew B Sullivan, Ohio State University, Department of Microbiology, Columbus, United States

 Induced Nutrient Assimilation in Oligotrophs: Not Beneficial, Not Possible, Both or Neither?
 (643431)